w3c/wai-curricula/content/content-author/images.md

 Students should be able to:

-* write short, succinct, and clear descriptions that:
+* write short, succinct, and clear descriptions for complex images that:
   * identify the image
   * include reference to the alternative long description for the image
-* provide textual information that helps understand and process the image contents using:
+* provide long descriptions for complex images that help understand and process the image contents using:
   * additional blocks of content in the same page
   * separate pages containing the long descriptions
 * collaborate with designers and developers to provide: